parcio/julea/doc/installation-usage.md

 $ ninja -C bld-release install
 ```

-Finally, you have to create a [configuration](configuration.md) if you do not already have one.
+Finally, you have to create a [configuration](configuration.md) if you do not have one already.

 ## Installation via Spack